-The exemption is for tuition fees alone and does not include registration fees and additional payments.

-For undergraduate and graduate studies at the Technion, faculty members and their family (spouse and children) studying toward a degree are exempt from tuition.
+The exemption is for tuition fees alone and does not include registration fees and family (spouse and children) studying toward a degree are exempt from tuition.
 Tuition exemption at the Technion applies to registration fees but not additional payments.

+For undergraduate and graduate studies at the Technion, faculty members and their discount on tuition for family members (spouse and children).

-The School for Mature Engineers at the Technion: Faculty members are entitled to a 50% discount on tuition for family members (spouse and children).
+The School for Mature Engineers at the Technion: Faculty members are entitled to a 50%